Data Center Liquid Cooling Market

 Data Center Liquid Cooling Market, By Type of Cooling

-The cold plate liquid cooling segment is expected to witness the highest CAGR in the data center liquid cooling market because it offers higher efficiency and focused thermal management compared to other liquid cooling systems.
+The direct-to-chip cooling segment is expected to witness the highest CAGR in the data center liquid cooling market as it offers higher efficiency and focused thermal management compared to other liquid cooling systems.
 Unlike immersion cooling, cold plate systems transfer heat directly from high-power devices such as CPUs and GPUs to the liquid coolant using conductive metal plates, enabling precise, localized cooling.
-This approach cuts down energy use considerably and accommodates increased compute densities, making it suitable for hyperscale and HPC data centers.
-Its universality with current server architectures and minimum disruption during retrofitting further boosts its adoption.
+This approach significantly reduces energy use and accommodates higher compute density, making it suitable for hyperscale and HPC data centers.
+Its universality with current server architectures and minimum disruption during retrofitting further boost its adoption.
 Evolution in materials and compact designs has also improved the affordability and scalability of cold plates.
 AI, ML, and 5G workloads require efficient chip-level cooling, where cold plate solutions have an advantage.
 These advantages make it the go-to option for next-generation energy-efficient data center operations.

 REGION

-North America is the fastest-growing region in the data center liquid cooling market during the forecast period
+North America is estimated to be the largest data center liquid cooling market during the forecast period.

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis